5T33Z0/Clover-Crate/OC2Clover/README.md

 | N/A in "Generic"             | Board-ID             |
 | SystemSerialNumber           | Serial Number        |
 | MLB                          | 1.
 Board Serial Number (under `SMBIOS`)</br>2.
 MLB (under `RtVariables`)|
+N/A in OpenCore                | Custom UUID (=Hardware UUID).
+Leave empty.

 2. Next, tick the "Update Firmware Only" box.
 3. From the Dropdown Menu next to it to, select the Mac model you used for "ProductName".
-This updates other fields like BIOS and Firmware.
+This updates fields like BIOS and Firmware to the latest version.
 4. Save config and reboot with Clover.

 You know that the SMBIOS data has bee transferred correctly, if you don't have to re-enter your Apple-ID and password.